jholiphant/Auditing-Glicko-2/README.md

 2. **Update skill** — draw each player's full trajectory jointly via **forward-filtering backward-sampling (FFBS)**.
 3. **Update shared parameters** — τ, γ, h via conjugate and Metropolis-within-Gibbs steps.

-The output isn't a point estimate — it's a *posterior*: a cloud of samples that gives both a rating **and honest uncertainty**, and predictions that average over that uncertainty.
+The output is a *posterior*: a cloud of samples that gives both a rating and uncertainty, and predictions that average over that uncertainty.

 **Every sampler is validated by simulation-based recovery** before it touches real data: generate games from *known* skills, fit, and confirm the posterior recovers them with correct 95% coverage.
 A sampler that recovers known truth is one you can trust.
+A hand-written MCMC sampler that runs cleanly can still be silently wrong — it can produce plausible numbers from a subtly broken update and you'd never know from the output alone.
+So every sampler in this project is validated the same way before it touches a single real game: generate synthetic data from known parameters, fit the model, and confirm it recovers the truth.

 ---